ekojs/Database_Plugin4CKFinder/README.md

 # How to using it ?
 1. Download the CKFinder in [this](http://cksource.com/ckfinder/download) download page.
-2. Set the configuration as usual, place a library in folder libraries.
+2. Set the configuration as usual, place a library "ckfinder.php" in folder application/libraries.
 3. Place your CKFinder in Assets folder
 4. Create folder for your plugin in CKFinder plugin folder in this, i create "ejsplug" for folder name.
 5. Create a file called plugin.php